The PTA Movie We’ve Been Waiting For Since Boogie Nights

 PTA and Quentin Tarantino have been compared to each other since Boogie Nights, which led to them becoming close friends.
 Q was unable to make Inglourious Basterds until he found the multi-lingual Christoph Waltz to play Col. Landa.
 Similarly, PTA couldn’t make this movie until he found a teenage-looking mixed-race actress for the role of Willa who could carry scenes with Leonardo DiCaprio, which he finally did with the unknown Chase Infiniti (whatta name!), making her film debut.

 Then there’s Jonny Greenwood’s often minimalistic but always driving score that’s as much a character as the actors, often with just percussion or piano or classical guitar so it’s never orchestral sweet but always cuts to the chase and the bone.
 He & PTA have been collaborating on every film since There Will Be Blood (2007), and it’s composed as the film is being shot so the tone and tempo always matches the energy of the scene.
+You can hear the full album here.

 When I saw that it was 2 hrs & 41 minutes I thought, Oh no — Mr. Final Cut probably needed an objective set of eyes — but my gawd this thing flies by at lightning speed.
 The editing is just masterful — and is one of the reasons I kept thinking this is cinematic storytelling at its very best.
 There’s no exposition with character dialog — this is all told visually — and quickly.
 I also jotted a note that I noticed my jaw had been hanging open for most of this movie!

-If you haven’t heard, there’s a car chase scene over a sea of hills in the desert that’s going to put this on every list of great car chases in film history.
+If you haven’t heard, there’s a car chase scene over a river of hills in the desert that’s going to put this on every list of great car chases in film history.
 His buddy Tarantino made Death Proof to throw his hat in that ring, and now PTA’s joined him.

 Oh — one of the passwords the revolutionaries use — “Green Acres, Beverly Hillbillies and Hooterville” — I knew I knew from somewhere, and sure enough in the closing credits they play its source — Gil Scott-Heron’s The Revolution Will Not Be Televised.